 Example: Scott is driving a stolen car and gets in an accident with another car.
 The other driver tries to call the police.
 Scott pulls out a handgun to get her to stop.
 He then takes another car at gunpoint and tries to flee the scene.

 Law enforcement arrives, and Scott is charged with assault with a firearm and robbery (for taking the second car).
-He is convicted of both crimes in the same trial.
-Both crimes count as strike priors.
+He is convicted of both strike crimes in the same trial.
+Even though the two crimes arose from the same situation and were tried at the same time, they count as two separate strikes on his record.21

 - how long ago the prior strike occurred,

-- the defendant’s history, and
+- your history, and

-- the facts of the current charge.23
+- the facts of the current charge.22

 Example: Phil has two prior convictions for armed robbery.
 Decades later, he is charged with selling cocaine to a 17-year-old.
-This is a serious felony under California three strikes.
 He is sentenced to 25 years to life as a third striker.
+If Phil can argue that the sentence is disproportionate to the crime, the judge may reduce it on the grounds of it being cruel and unusual punishment.

 California’s one-strike law, Penal Code 667.61 PC, extends prison sentences for certain sex crimes.
 It is called the “one strike law” because the longer sentences apply on the first conviction.29